ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 #### Calls-to-Action

-Using the **Calls-to-Action** menu, you can add links and buttons to the Hero block that direct or provide (via download) readers with important information about the publication, e.g., a link to an external Journal website, a [Manifold Page](../backend/pages.md) describing the editorial board, subscription/submission information, calls-for-papers, etc.
+Using the **Calls-to-Action** menu, you can add links and buttons to the Hero block that direct or provide readers (via download) with important information about the publication, e.g., a link to an external Journal website, a [Manifold Page](../backend/pages.md) describing the editorial board, subscription/submission information, calls-for-papers, etc.

-The menu interface is arranged in two columns that indicate how your call-to-action will render: as a square button or as a simple text link that appear right of the Journal’s Title and Description.
+The menu interface is arranged in two columns that indicate how your call-to-action will render: as a rectangular button or as a simple text link that appear right of the Journal’s Title and Description.

 See the [Projects section](../backend/projects.md#calls-to-action) to learn more about how to engage with this interface, which functions the same in both places with one caveat: for Projects, Calls-to-Action can be set to render on the left side as well as the right.
 By design, Calls-to-Action *only* appear on the right for Journals.